Friday, August 15, 2025

 210 years after that, John Wesley, founder of Methodism and one of the most influential theologians of the entire Protestant Era, affirmed Mary's perpetual virginity.
 In his famous Letter to a Roman Catholic (written July 18, 1749), Wesley stated flatly that "the blessed Virgin Mary...both after as well as before she gave birth to Him continued as a pure and unspotted virgin."

-I think it's safe to say that if we take Christianity seriously and aim to have the fullest possibility experience Christ offers us while on earth, we would be wise to ponder his mother much more than most of us do.
-He did not create her simply for us the Nativity scenes we set up and Hallmark cards we send out when December rolls around.
+I think it's safe to say that if we take Christianity seriously and aim to have the fullest possibile experience Christ offers us on earth, we would be wise to ponder his mother much more than most of us do.
+He did not create her simply to appear in the Nativity scenes we set up and Hallmark cards we send out when December rolls around.

 Note #1: The prior posts in this series are as follows: